finbourne/lusid-sdk-java-preview/sdk/docs/PortfoliosApi.md

     PortfoliosApi apiInstance = new PortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the portfolio.
     String code = "code_example"; // String | The code of the portfolio.
 Together with the scope this uniquely identifies the portfolio.
-    String propertyKey = "propertyKey_example"; // String | The property key of the property that will have its history shown.
-These must be from the 'Portfolio' domain and in the format {domain}/{scope}/{code}, for example 'Portfolio/Manager/Id'.
+    String propertyKey = "propertyKey_example"; // String | The property key of the property whose history to show.
+This must be from the 'Portfolio' domain and in the format {domain}/{scope}/{code}, for example 'Portfolio/Manager/Id'.
     String portfolioEffectiveAt = "portfolioEffectiveAt_example"; // String | The effective datetime used to resolve the portfolio.
 Defaults to the current LUSID system datetime if not specified.
-    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The as-at datetime at which to list the portfolio's property history.
-Defaults to return the current datetime if not supplied.
+    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to show the history.
+Defaults to returning the current datetime if not supplied.
-    String filter = "filter_example"; // String | Expression to filter the result set.
-Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
+    String filter = "filter_example"; // String | Expression to filter the results.
+For more information about filtering,              see https://support.lusid.com/knowledgebase/article/KA-01914.
-    String page = "page_example"; // String | The pagination token to use to continue listing properties from a previous call to get property time series.
-This value is returned from the previous call.
-If a pagination token is provided the filter, effectiveAt, and asAt fields              must not have changed since the original request.
+    String page = "page_example"; // String | The pagination token to use to continue listing properties; this value is returned from              the previous call.
+If a pagination token is provided, the filter, portfolioEffectiveAt, and asAt fields              must not have changed since the original request.
-    Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many. try {
+    Integer limit = 56; // Integer | When paginating, limit the results to this number. try {
       ResourceListOfPropertyInterval result = apiInstance.getPortfolioPropertyTimeSeries(scope, code, propertyKey, portfolioEffectiveAt, asAt, filter, page, limit);
       System.out.println(result);